Salah856/System-Design/Design Rate Limiter.md

 - Building your own rate limiting service takes time.
 If you do not have enough engineering resources to implement a rate limiter, a commercial API gateway is a better option.

+## Algorithms for rate limiting

+Rate limiting can be implemented using different algorithms, and each of them has distinct pros and cons.
+Even though this chapter does not focus on algorithms, understanding them at high-level helps to choose the right algorithm or combination of algorithms to fit our use cases.
+Here is a list of popular algorithms:

+    • Token bucket
+    • Leaking bucket
+    • Fixed window counter
+    • Sliding window log
+    • Sliding window counter